winstonk6/scaden-methylation/README.md

 [Scaden](https://github.com/KevinMenden/scaden) (made by Menden et al.) is a deep learning based tool that predicts the cell type proportions of tissues from RNA-seq by  training on a separate scRNA-seq dataset.

 Scaden-methylation modifies the original scaden in a few ways:
-- Uses methylation data rather than RNA-seq data.
+- Can work with methylation data in addition to RNA-seq data.
-- Can combine all the scaden commands (simulate, process, train, predict) into one program to simplify the process of going through the entire pipeline.
+- Combines all the scaden commands (simulate, process, train, predict) into one command to simplify the pipeline.
-- Saves the training loss values.
-- Adds the option of evaluating the performance of the trained model by calculating the Pearson correlation coefficients with the ground truth proportions.
+- Adds the option of evaluating the performance of the trained model by calculating correlations and MSE with the ground truth proportions.
-- Outputs a json file that logs the model hyperparameters and performance.
+- Adds and simplifies logging of parameters, performance, etc.

 The pipeline has 5 steps:
 1. Simulate training data